Izengard/GwentProject/README.md

 For a more detailed description of the game refer to the user manual at : [link]

 ## Software Details:
-The game was developes with Unity 2022 which inherently uses C# as programming language And Visual Studio Code 2024 was used text editor
+* The game was developed with Unity 2022 which inherently uses C# as programming language
+* Visual Studio Code 2024 was used  as text editor.

 ### Author :
 * Jocdan Lismar López Mantecón